stevemussmann/cpm_genome_assembly/README.md

 # Colorado Pikeminnow Genome Assembly
-Scripts used for assembly of the Colorado Pikeminnow (*Ptychocheilus lucius*) genome
+Scripts used for assembly of the Colorado Pikeminnow (*Ptychocheilus lucius*) genome.